GeomaticsAndRS/text-mining/README.md

 match.R matches the abstracts from the cost and the other corpora, and ranks the matches using a scalar product of tf_idf vectors, using the R package tm.

+filter_score.py prints to screen pairs of documents that have a high matching score.

 unicodecsv, selenium and HTMLParser are required Python packages, Firefox is needed to be driven by selenium.